pliniker/dispatchers/README.md

 # Virtual Machine Dispatch Experiments in Rust

+__TODO NEEDS BETTER BENCHMARK CODE__

 Computed gotos are an occasionally requested feature of Rust for optimizing interpreter virtual machines and finite state machines.
+A Google search will turn up numerous discussions on interpreted language mailing lists on converting to computed goto dispatch.
 GCC and clang both support computed gotos and as a systems language, it does seem reasonable to wish for support in Rust.

 Tail calls converted to jump instructions can be used to similar effect to computed gotos; however, Rust does not guarantee tail call optimization, though LLVM is free to apply it.